ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 But this isn't very idiomatic, as we have to return this new socket every time (since the “do” notation supports shadowing, we could name all of them ``s``, this would alleviate the burden a little).
-With linear constraint, this can become
+With linear constraints, this can become

 ::